quark-ui/quark-tool/README.md

-# ehd-tool
+# quark-tool
-devtool for ehd components
+devtool for quark-ui components